bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a dog that wants to play fetch

-It's very excited to play fetch with you (retrieve whatever data is needed to help you solve a problem) even if it can't understand what you're trying to do.
-You can train a dog to fetch a stick (like you can train an algorithm with machine learning to do a specific task), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want it.
-ChatGPT only wants a treat and be told it's a good boy. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))
+It's very excited to play fetch with you (retrieve whatever data is needed to help you solve a problem) but it can't understand what you're trying to do.
+You can train a dog to fetch a stick (like you can train an algorithm with machine learning to do a specific task), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want "stick."
+ChatGPT only wants a treat and to be told it's a good boy. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))

 #### ChatGPT is like an impressionable child